MorrisElHelou/TerraBlox/README.md

-# Terrablox
+# TerraBlox

-Terrablox is a **2D Minecraft-inspired game** built with **p5.js**.
+TerraBlox is a **2D Minecraft-inspired game** built with **p5.js**.
 I created this project for a school assignment over the course of **two weeks**.
 It demonstrates my ability to work with graphics, animations, player controls, camera systems, and interactive tile-based environments.

 ---